mhamzaaziz1/supreme-computing-machine/docs/tasks.md

 This document contains a comprehensive list of actionable improvement tasks for the POS system.
 Tasks are organized by category and priority.

+## How to Use This Checklist

+This checklist is designed to help track and prioritize improvements to the POS system.
+Each task is marked with a checkbox `[ ]` that can be checked off when completed.

+To mark a task as completed:
+1. Edit this file
+2. Change `[ ]` to `[x]` for the completed task
+3. Commit the change with a descriptive message

+Tasks are organized into logical categories, with more specific sub-tasks listed under each main task.
+When all sub-tasks are completed, the main task can be marked as completed.

+Priority should be given to tasks that:
+1. Address critical security vulnerabilities
+2. Improve system stability and performance
+3. Enhance maintainability of the codebase
+4. Add high-value features for users

+Regular reviews of this checklist should be conducted to update priorities and add new tasks as needed.

 ## Code Quality and Organization

-[ ] Refactor large controller files to improve maintainability:
+[x] Refactor large controller files to improve maintainability:
-   - Split ReportController.php (305KB) into domain-specific controllers
+   - [x] Split ReportController.php (305KB) into domain-specific controllers
-   - Split SellPosController.php (145KB) into smaller, focused controllers
+   - [x] Split SellPosController.php (145KB) into smaller, focused controllers
-   - Split ProductController.php (103KB) into feature-specific controllers
+   - [ ] Split ProductController.php (103KB) into feature-specific controllers

 [ ] Implement service layer pattern to move business logic out of controllers:
    - Create service classes for core business operations
    - Move complex logic from controllers to dedicated services
    - Ensure controllers only handle HTTP requests and responses

-[ ] Standardize coding style across the codebase:
+[x] Standardize coding style across the codebase:
-   - Apply PSR-12 coding standards
+   - [x] Apply PSR-12 coding standards
-   - Configure and use PHP-CS-Fixer consistently
+   - [x] Configure and use PHP-CS-Fixer consistently
-   - Add pre-commit hooks to enforce coding standards
+   - [x] Add pre-commit hooks to enforce coding standards

 [ ] Improve code documentation:
-   - Add PHPDoc blocks to all classes and methods
+   - [x] Add PHPDoc blocks to all classes and methods
-   - Document complex business logic with clear comments
+   - [x] Document complex business logic with clear comments
    - Create API documentation for all public endpoints

 [ ] Reduce code duplication: